Approximating Fixation Probabilities in the Generalized Moran Process: Bounding the absorption time

-The $\bigO(n^4)$ bound in Theorem~\ref{thrm:abs-time} does not seem to be very tight and could, perhaps, be improved by a more careful analysis, which we leave for future work.
-In simulations, we have not found any class of graphs where the expected fixation time is $\Omega(n^3)$ for $r>1$.
+The $\bigO(n^4)$ bound in Corollary~\ref{cor:abs-time-whp} does not seem to be very tight and could, perhaps, be improved by a more careful analysis, which we leave for future work.
+In simulations, every class of graphs we have considered has had expected fixation time $\bigO(n^3)$ for $r>1$.
 The graphs $G_n$ described after Lemma~\ref{lemma:phi-bound} are the slowest we have found but, even on those graphs, the absorption time is, empirically, still $\bigO(n^3)$.
 Note that $n-2 < \phi(G_n) < n-1$ so, for these graphs, even the bound of $\frac{r}{r-1}n^3\phi(G_n)$ is $\bigO(n^4)$.

 The case $r=1$ is more complicated as Lemma~\ref{lemma:phi-bound} shows that the expectation is constant.
 However, this allows us to use standard martingale techniques and the proof of the following is partly adapted from the proof of Lemma~3.4 in \cite{LRS2001:Markov-planar-lattice}.